-- The Pax Core Bond Fund performed in-line the Bloomberg Barclays U.S. Aggregate Index (Barcap Index) in the second quarter.
+- The Pax Core Bond Fund underperformed the Bloomberg Barclays US Aggregate Bond Index (Barcap Index) in the second quarter of 2022.

 Performance data quoted represent past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For most recent month-end performance information call 800.767.1729 or visit impaxam.com